maxatome/go-testdeep-site/docs_src/content/operators/JSON.md

 }`))
 ```

-Placeholders can be used anywhere, even in operators parameters as in:
+Placeholders can be used `any`where, even in operators parameters as in:

 ```go
 td.Cmp(t, gotValue, td.JSON(`{"fullname": HasPrefix($1)}`, "Zip"))